google/skia-buildbot/skolo/ios/README.md

 the target platform and then manually install the generated package for local testing or copy it for remote installation.

+Alternatively, see instructions in ../raspberry-pi/README.md;
+use the staging image to run the following scripts, copy the Debian package out, then install the Debian package into the prod image.

 install-dependencies.sh
 Install all necessary system packages via apt-get.